Siege of Bari: Aftermath

 Stephen Pateran was initially imprisoned, but was later allowed to return to Constantinople with other Byzantine survivors.
 With the fall of Bari, the Byzantine presence in southern Italy ended after 536 years.
 Emperor Manuel I Komnenos tried to reconquer southern Italy in 1156-1158, but the attempt turned into a failure.

-According to William of Apulia, Robert Guiscard "entrusted the city" to Argyritzos.
-The earliest document of Norman rule, however, shows a certain Lizius, probably a Norman, as viscount and a patrikios named Maurelianus, probably a native Bariot, as catepan.
+According to William of Apulia, Robert Guiscard "entrusted the city" to Argyritzos; however, the earliest document of Norman rule shows a certain Lizius, probably a Norman, as viscount and a patrikios named Maurelianus, probably a native Bariot, as catepan.